AndrewJBateman/angular-material-table/README.md

 # Angular Material Table

-Project using the Angular Material design component library to add a table and create a custom scss theme.
+App using the [Angular Material design component library](https://material.angular.io/) to add a table using mat-table and experiment with different themes.

+*** Note: to open web links in a new window use: _ctrl+click on link_**

 ## Table of contents